 (Optional) Configure the Computing resources section:

-Select whether the VM should have GPUs.
+Select whether the container VM should have GPUs.

 Specify the VM type: regular or preemptible.VMs without GPUs only support the regular type.